-They are used by NASA’s Jet Propulsion Laboratory in their Deep Space Optical Communications project, which aims to achieve the first demonstration of optical communication from deep space.
+They are used as components in the systems being developed by NASA’s Jet Propulsion Laboratory for their Deep Space Optical Communications project, which aims to achieve the first demonstration of optical communication from deep space.

 The Quantum Imaging group at Glasgow University utilise our GL4 modules in a range of far-infrared, teraherz and microwave imaging applications.

 Our custom heat switches are used in SOFIA, an airborne observatory that is a facility operated as a partnership between NASA and the German Aerospace Centre, DLR.